Image Credit: National Heart, Lung and Blood Institute

 The health of our circulatory system is one of the key contributors to our health.
 Peripheral artery disease (P.A.D.), is a disease that results from an accumulation of plaque in the arteries that carry blood to various parts of the bodies such as the head, organs and extremities.
 The plaque that accumulates in the arteries is as a result of accumulation of various substances in the blood including fat, cholesterol and calcium.

-With an accumulation of plaque in the arteries, the arteries will eventually harden and narrow.
-With a restriction in the arteries, there will be a limited flow of oxygen rich blood to critical portions of the body.
-These include various organs, the heart, the stomach arms and legs.
-The legs are the areas that are predominantly affected by Peripheral Artery Disease.
+With an accumulation of plaque in the arteries, they will eventually harden and narrow.
+A restriction in the arteries, results in a limited flow of oxygen rich blood to critical portions of the body.
+These include various organs, the heart, the stomach, arms and legs.
+The legs however, are the areas that are predominantly affected by Peripheral Artery Disease.
 With a lack of oxygen rich blood to the legs, there is often pain called claudication that is experienced by patients.
-PAD in the body is an indication of downstream ailments, if left untreated.
-These include strokes and heart attacks due to the circulatory effects on the brain and on the heart.
+PAD in the body is an indication of downstream ailments, if it is left untreated.
+Patients who do not monitor their condition are at risk of strokes and heart attacks due to the impacts of PAD on the circulatory system which feeds the brain and the heart.

 The blocked blood flow to the legs can often cause pain and numbness.
 The pain is often experienced during instances of activity.
-Many persons with PAD do have the ability to walk for very long distances without having to stop due to painful legs.
-Gangrene, or tissue death is one of the side effects of limited blood flow to an area.
+Many persons with PAD do not have the ability to walk for very long distances without having to stop due to painful legs.
+Gangrene, or tissue death are additional effects that patients experience with PAD.

-Leg pain in patients is often experienced during activities such as walking or climbing stairs.
+Physical activity such as walking or climbing stairs, causes leg pain in PAD patients.
 If you’re experiencing these symptoms with shortness of breath, take the time to have a physical examination of your body, conducted by a specialist.
 If necessary, you will be referred to a cardiovascular specialist, who will be able to determine the root cause of your condition.